 Represented the Federal Deposit Insurance Corporation in its role as receiver of a failed bank in a successful mediation of the FDIC’s claims of breach of fiduciary duty against the bank’s officers and directors.

 Successfully defended an Italian manufacturer of complex machinery in a federal action brought by a U.S. customer who alleged fraud and breaches of performance warranties, and claimed over $20 million in damages.

-Successfully defended a national beer importer in a federal jury trial in which a rival sought significant damages and attorneys’ fees for alleged tortious interference with its contract with a German brewery, violations of the Sherman Act, and violations of Florida’s beer distributors’ franchise act.
+Successfully defended a national beer importer in a federal jury trial in which a rival sought damages and attorneys’ fees for alleged tortious interference with its contract with a German brewery, violations of the Sherman Act, and violations of Florida’s beer distributors’ franchise act.

-Represented a “big four” accounting firm in a lawsuit against departing employees involving clams of breach of restrictive covenants and violation of the federal Computer Fraud and Abuse Act.
+Represented a “Big Four” accounting firm in a lawsuit against departing employees involving clams of breach of restrictive covenants and violation of the federal Computer Fraud and Abuse Act.

 Successfully pursued claims of fraud and breach of warranties on behalf of a Wisconsin credit union against the National Credit Union Administration arising out by its purchase of over $10 million of defaulting construction loans from a Colorado credit union that had been placed under NCUA administration.

 Won a jury verdict federal court in favor of a national wholesale distributor of office products in a federal lawsuit brought by a former customer who claimed that the defendant’s sudden suspension of its credit accommodations drove it out of business.

 Won a jury verdict in the Circuit Court of Cook County in favor of a corporate defendant in a breach of contract action alleging breach of a contract for the construction of a gas turbine electricity self-generation system.